 ml_use value for

-specific data items in the Cloud Console by selecting one or more items
+specific data items in the console by selecting one or more items

 in the list view and using the Assign ML use dropdown menu.